PolaricServer/webapp2/README.md

 # webapp2
-Re-write of client app.
-Based on OpenLayers 4+
+Re-write/port of client webapp.
+Based on OpenLayers 4+ and it is a hope that this will be more modular and more user- and developer friendly.
+There are some options in designing this: Make a complete application, an extensible application with core map browsing functionality or an application framework.
+Ideas and contributions are welcome.

 Demo on http://test.aprs.no